strzinek/joplin-pod/README.md

 ## Dependencies:

-* Podman v4.4 or higher (Quadlet is included as of this version)
+* Podman v5.0 or higher (Quadlet with pod support is included as of this version)
 * Nginx

 ## Installation: